 EV batteries are made from Lithium-ion, which is the same battery used in smartphones, laptops and most rechargeable household electronics.
 Lithium-ion batteries are 90% recyclable and a number of companies are looking at using used EV batteries as second-life energy storage units.

 When you compare the total life-cycle of an EV to a gas car, from manufacturing, through operation, to end of life, EVs produce about half the greenhouse gas emissions as a comparable gas car.
 For more information on the EV life-cycle, visit the Union of Concerned Scientists.

-Real-Time BEV GHG Emission Estimating Tool for Alberta
+BEV GHG Emission Estimating Tool for Canadian Provinces

 Annual cost: $269

 For Alberta: The pie chart above is a real-time graphical representation of Alberta’s power generation sources.
 The data is sourced from the Alberta Electric System Operator (AESO).
 Because Alberta has many sources of power it is difficult to determine how much GHGs are emitted per kWh of electrical energy created.
 This built in calculator and drop down menu system is an easy tool for estimating the GHG emissions from an electric vehicle on Alberta’s grid and also allows you to make quick comparisons to many Internal Combustion Engine vehicles.

 For other provinces: Data is gathered from historic publically accessable information.
 Click on the Historical Data button below the pie chart for specific sources.

 -Fuel consumption values are sourced from Natural Resources Canada